swimos/swimos-docs/src/_posts/2023-11-28-server-recon-explained.md

 The value of this field will be the same name used when defining the fabric attribute.
 There is a field called `documentRoot` that optionally specifies the top-level UI directory for bundled UIs, when applicable.
 There is an attribute called `@websocket` that configures WebSocket Deflate compression levels for the server (`serverCompressionLevel`) and client (`clientCompressionLevel`).
-Server compression corresponds to the Web Agent side, while client corresponds to the use of client libraries, such as through ` swim.client.ClientRuntime`.

 Here is an examole: